brevzin/cpp_proposals/xxxx_forward_ref/forward-ref.md

 ```
 </td></tr>
 </table>

-The principle here is that in the same say that `range auto&& `is some kind of `range`, that `int auto&&` is some kind of `int`.
-It kind of makes sense, kind of doesn't.
-Depends on how you think about it.

 The advantage of this syntax is that it's concise and lets you do what you need to do.